marionettejs/marionette-v3-compat/README.md

 - Region: before:show / show events in v2 passed the view, the region, and options, but in v3 pass the region, the view and options
 - Region: before:empty / empty events in v3 now pass the region as the first argument
 - Region: before:destroy / destroy events in v3 now pass the region as the first argument
+- Region: show({forceShow: true}) was removed.
+In v3 a view is rendered if it was not previously and it is show if it was not shown previously.
+If you need to retrigger events, either re-render or empty/show again.

 - Application: In v2 options passed while instantiating an Application were merged onto the Application.
 This was removed in v3 and not re-implemented here.